Jorrit05/uva-shared/writing-assignment1/assignment.md

 ## Question 5

 **What would you say is the state manipulated by an eFLINT program?
 How does it change overtime?
 How does the manipulation of state help with assessing a normative (legal) case for compliance?**

+The state can be manipulated by doing an Act or by introducing facts like `+legal-parent(David,Chloe).` At every state it is clear what the Duty's are and if there are violations.
+In combinations with the validations after every state change it becomes immediately clear when there is a wrong state which is quite valuable in a legal case.

 # Semantic analysis